-Our Progressive Vision: In America, the right to vote is a fundamental freedom.
+Our vision: In America, the right to vote is a fundamental freedom.
 And because we are the leading democracy in the world, our election system ought to be completely free, fair and accessible.
 The way we conduct elections today is obsolete.
 We need to eliminate long lines, cut costs, make it more convenient for eligible citizens to vote, maintain the integrity of the voting system, and stop the rich and powerful from exercising undue influence on the process.
 In short, we must: (1) guarantee that every citizen can register; (2) ensure that every citizen can vote; and (3) crack down on the way campaign financing corrupts governments.

 In a democracy, every citizen ought to vote and the first step is universal registration.
 A progressive system registers voters automatically, for example, when anyone who is eligible to vote gets a driver’s license or receives a public service.
 Registration should also be offered at state and local government offices, online through the Internet, and at polling places on Election Day.
 And no one outside of prison should be disenfranchised because of a criminal conviction.

 Every election cycle, millions of Americans find that they cannot exercise their right to vote because of inefficient or outdated registration systems.
 Because of human or system error—a misplaced form or a data-entry mistake—paper-based voter registration systems bar many citizens from accessing the ballot box.
 At the same time, the systems of paper registration forms that jurisdictions continue to use simply cost too much; they require millions of person-hours by government employees or contractors to maintain and use.
 Fortunately, states can curb these costs while also producing fewer errors by adopting automated online voter registration systems.
-Better still, six states have adopted automatic voter registration where eligible citizens who interact with government agencies are registered to vote unless they decline, and agencies transfer the registration information electronically to election officials.
+Better still, eight states have adopted automatic voter registration where eligible citizens who interact with government agencies are registered to vote unless they decline, and agencies transfer the registration information electronically to election officials.
 This reform boosts registration rates, saves tax dollars, and makes voting more convenient.

 Too many Americans are prevented from exercising their right to vote because of voter intimidation or suppression, or mistakes by election officials.
 Although voter intimidation is illegal under the federal Voting Rights Act, most violators are never punished.
 In addition, federal law does not prohibit willfully fraudulent voter suppression tactics and it does nothing to prevent or address mistakes.
 States can adopt a Voter Protection Act, which employs three avenues to ensure that every eligible voter can vote: First, impose heavy penalties for both voter intimidation and fraudulent suppression.
 Second, require every polling place to post a Voter’s Bill of Rights (as some states do).
 Third, reduce mistakes by creating an Election Day Manual of Procedures that sets out election rules, and make it available to both voters and officials at the polls.